zb8787/Product-Design/Twitter NLP Project/README.md

 `Sentence 17 has a sentiment score of -0.10000000149011612`\
 `Sentence 18 has a sentiment score of 0.4000000059604645`\
 `Sentence 19 has a sentiment score of 0.20000000298023224`\
-`Overall Sentiment: score of 0.0 with magnitude of 6.5`
+`Overall Sentiment: score of 0.0 with magnitude of 6.5`\

+Use the `trends_closest(lat,long)` method to determine locations with trending hashtags and their WOEID.
+Use `trends_place(woe_id)` method to determine the hashtags trending at a location specified by its WOEID.
+Use the hashtags obtained via this method to perform sentiment analysis as desired.
 ## MVP
 A sentiment analysis tool for trending twitter hashtags.
 Scalable to the API limits for tweet scraping.
 Modular, can apply any of the twitter methods in the demo script.
 ## User Stories
 * As a trader, I want to base my next trade on the sentiment (bearish/bullish) of a trending hashtag.
 * As an influencer, I want to base my next tweet on the average sentiment of a certain hashtag.
 * As a real estate developer, I want to make my next purchase based on the sentiment of trending tweets in a certain location.
 * As a campaign manager, I want to determine if my candidate is performing well.
-I want to determine which locations they are performing well or performing poorly.
+I want to determine if they are performing well or poorly in certain locations.